rchavarria/learning-elixir/code/round-06/weather/README.md

 # WIP list:

--
+- Transform XML data into some data structure, such as a list of hashdicts
+  - The XML is got as a binary (string), so it should be doable to parse it without any external library

 # TODO list:

-- Handle response from weather.gov. :error or :ok, returning just the body
-- Transform XML data into some data structure, such as a list of hashdicts
 - Filter those unnecessary fields

 # DONE list:

++ Handle response from weather.gov. :error or :ok, returning just the body